SophieDurrant/WordFrequencyCount/README.md

  3. Improve histogram readibility

  #Other Notices:
- The file count_1w100k.txt was put together by Peter Norvig from http://norvig.com/ngrams/ .
+ The file count_1w100k.txt was obtained from Peter Norvig's site at http://norvig.com/ngrams/ .